alexal1/Insomniac/docs/README.md

 following session in the flow might be in the working hours and you dont want to stop the flow.
 If that's the case, use this parameter

+### Unfollowing
+More unfollowing options will be unblocked.

+#### --unfollow-source database
+you can specify where to take the users to unfollow from.
+Can be one of the values: profile / list / database.
+"profile" means unfollowing your profile\'s followings.
+"list" means unfollowing from the "unfollow.txt" file.
+"database" means unfollowing from the database sorted by date of following (older go first).
+"database-global-search" is the same as "database", but searches in global search.
+By default "profile" is used

+#### --unfollow-older-than-days
+if using "--unfollow-source database", you can specify how long ago an account has to be followed, to unfollow it now.
+Specify number of days.
+7 days by default

 ### Advanced
 More options for savvy users!